 Commonly regarded as a predominantly rural area, the county varies in character from remote and sparsely populated areas in the west to former coalfield communities in the centre and east, where villages tend to accommodate thousands rather than hundreds.
 Around 93% of the population lives east of the A68 road, in approximately half of the county by area.
 County Durham has 12 major centres of population, each acting as a service centre for surrounding communities which provides employment, shopping and other services.

-The 2017 Office for National Statistics (ONS) mid-year estimate of population for County Durham was 523,662, a net increase of 1,519 people equivalent to a 0.3% increase since 2016.
-County Durham, along with other areas across the country, is experiencing an ever ageing population which is predicted to increase significantly over the next ten to twenty years.
+County Durham, along with other areas across the country, is experiencing an ever-ageing population which is predicted to increase significantly over the next ten to twenty years.

 Darlington